otam-mato/istio/README.md

 5. We switch traffic from V1 to V2 which will represent a **"Blue-Green"** deployment strategy

-6. Then we will re-arrange the Istio Virtual Service to redistribute the traffic to V1 and V2 in 80%/20% ratio
+6. Then we will re-arrange the Istio Virtual Service to redistribute the traffic to V1 and V2 in 80%/20% ratio which will represent a **"Canary"** deployment strategy

 <br>